fullmoon16-stat/ordinal_regression_STorder/data/data_sources.md

 * `alcohol`: alcohol content.

 For the additional five-category analysis, quality 3 is treated as 4 and quality 9 as 8, resulting in the five ordered categories 4, ..., 8, which are then reindexed as 1, ..., 5.
 This recoding is performed by the analysis code, so a separate five-category data file is not required.

-The covariates stored in the data file are not pre-standardized.
-Within each cross-validation split, the means and standard deviations are computed using the relevant training data and then applied to the validation or test data.